Onlynfk/django-craiglist-web-scraper/Readme.md

-# A simple Craiglist clone App  made with Django
+# A simple Craiglist Web Scrapper clone App  made with Django

  - it simply scrapes parts of the original craglist &
  - displays it in a more user-firendly interface 😊